R25 e-Scholar Program

 I am an incoming freshman, am I eligible to apply?

-You are eligible to apply but must have at least one year (two academic semesters) of full-time registration or equivalent accomplishments of at least 12 credit hours at a University/College by May 2025.
+You are eligible to apply but must have at least one year (two academic semesters) of full-time registration or equivalent accomplishments of at least 12 credit hours from a University/College by May 2025.

 Can I submit my application by email?

 No, your application needs to be submitted online by following the link provided on the website.
-If you are having trouble navigating the application portal, please contact mc95@mailbox.sc.edu.
+If you are having trouble navigating the application portal, please contact Miranda Nixon at mc95@mailbox.sc.edu.

 Can I submit my transcript after the deadline?